google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 ---

+# Capstone Project Deliverables

+1.)
+Design doc - 20%
+2.)
+Ethical storyboarding worksheet - 10%
+3.)
+Notebook - 50%
+4.)
+Project demo or presentation - 20%
+= 100%

+---

-# Deliverables
+# Capstone Project Deliverables

-**1. Design doc**
+**1.)
+Design doc - 20%**
-* Goal(s) for the project - ideal long term, and realistic for the project duration
+* Goal(s) for the project - ideally long term, and realistic for the project duration
+* Who will play what roles (program manager, note taker) during each project phase
 * Describe the dataset(s), data acquisition, and data preparation
 * Explain problem space and motivated questions
 * Approach and list of tasks
-* Who will play what roles (program manager, note taker) during each project phase

-**2. Ethical storyboarding worksheet**
+**2.)
+Ethical storyboarding worksheet - 10%

-* Colab/codes (100 pts)
-* If code is in GitHub, include the URL to the GitHub repository
-* Add code comments as documentation for each distinct code block
+**3.)
+Notebook - 50%**
+* The notebook should read like a formal report and follow a linear flow from start to finish with both narrative and code blocks.
+* The notebook should be internally complete in the sense that a “reader” should understand the motivating question, goals, dataset, model, and ethical considerations.
+* Markdown cells with narrative should precede and follow each code block.
-* Describing the purpose, an overview of how it works, and how to interpret results
+* For each piece of code, describe the purpose, an overview of how it works, and how to interpret results.
-* Discuss current limitations and future improvements (if applicable)
+* Discuss current limitations and future improvements (if applicable).

-**3. Project demo or presentation**
+**4.)
+Project demo or presentation - 20%**
+* Overview of the project and the problem it seeks to solve (if applicable)
 * Conclusions and findings
-* Things that went well and did not go well, and lessons learned
+* Things that went well, things that did not go well, and lessons learned
 * Next steps (if applicable)

 ---